 To Disclose or Not to Disclose

-Many children with FASD and other brain differences (trauma-induced, ADHD, etc.) might outwardly appear to be “neurotypical,” causing their brain-based disability and related challenges to go unnoticed, and therefore unrecognized, by teachers.
+Many children with brain differences (FASD, PANS/PANDAS, trauma-induced, ADHD, etc.) might outwardly appear to be “neurotypical,” causing their brain-based disability and related challenges to go unnoticed, and therefore unrecognized, by teachers.
 This lack of recognition then leads to symptoms of their disability— the challenging behaviors related to a lack of understanding— to be interpreted as disrespect, defiance, lack of motivation or laziness.

 Parents with whom I routinely work struggle with the question of when to disclose to others in their child’s life the fact that their child has a brain-based disability which makes seemingly simple tasks incredibly difficult and draining each day.
 Parents are worried about the impact this disclosure might have on their child, that the stigma accompanying these various diagnoses will cause negative ramifications.
 The stigma is real, and yet with this reality in mind, my challenge to a parent is always this: